Together, employers and employees can apply for a variance to extend temporary layoffs due to COVID-19 beyond August 30, 2020.

 The law in B.C. sets standards for payment, compensation and working conditions in most workplaces.
 The standards promote open communication, fair treatment and life-work balance for employees.
-Do B.C. employment standards apply to you?

 Search Employment Standards

 Not every work issue, workplace or type of work is covered by B.C. employment standards.

 Employees can take time away from work to deal with unexpected illness or life situations.

 Employers in B.C. must follow the standards if their business is unexpectedly disrupted.

 Try to resolve disputes informally.
 If this isn't possible, use the formal complaint process.